cujojs/most/docs/api.md

 stream1.combine(add, stream2): --3-4-5-67-8->
 ```

 Combining creates a new stream by applying a function to the most recent event from each stream whenever a new event arrives on any one stream.
 Combining must wait for at least one event to arrive on all input streams before it can produce any events.

-A combined stream ends with any one of its input streams ends.
+A combined stream has the same proportion as the max of the proportions of its input streams.
+To put it imperative terms: combine ends after all its inputs have ended.

 ```js
 // Add the current value of two inputs